ZeroMeltdown/ISX-2250-Africa-Delete/README.md

   operation.
 It is necessary to test drive the equipment placing it under full engine operating load and checking maximum achieved turbocharger boost pressure to ensure it is not in excess.
-Maximum turbocgarger pressure should not exceed 74 inhg (36 psig) no matter the Horsepower settings to protect the engine and keep oxygen levels without egr in check.
+Maximum turbocharger pressure should not exceed 74 inhg (36 psig) no matter the Horsepower settings to protect the engine and keep oxygen levels without egr in check.
 Uploading the file from the engine and altering the position limiting tables is the easiest solution to this if